 Ph.D.
-Degree Requirements: The doctoral degree is fulfilled by completing a course in methods of social inquiry (SOCY7710) in the first semester of study, two semesters of sociological theory (SOCY7715 and SOCY7716), two semesters of statistics (e.g., SOCY7703 and SOCY7704), an M.A.
-Thesis or Paper (which entails taking SOCY7711 in the second semester of study and SOCY7761 in the second year of study), plus elective courses (to include at least one additional course in research methods) for a total of 54 credits.
-Other requirements include meeting a one-year full-time residency requirement, passing general comprehensive examinations, completing a doctoral dissertation, and passing an oral defense.
+Degree Requirements: Coursework for the doctoral degree is fulfilled by completing a three-course series in social research methods and writing (SOCY7710, SOCY7711, and SOCY7761) two courses in sociological theory (SOCY7715 and SOCY7716), two courses in statistics (e.g., SOCY7703 and SOCY7704), at least one additional course in research methods, and additional elective courses for a total of 54 credits.
+Other requirements include meeting a one-year full-time residency requirement, an M.A.
+Thesis or Paper, passing two area examinations, completing a doctoral dissertation, and passing an oral defense.

 Certificate in Advanced Quantitative Methods